ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `EdmUploadAgent.exe /Authorize`

+### Index and upload the sensitive data

-4. Save the sensitive data file (recall our example is SampleDataStore.csv) to the local drive on the machine.
+1. Save your sensitive data file (recall our example is SampleDataStore.csv) to the local drive on the machine.

     For example, we saved our example SampleDataStore.csv file to `C:\Edm\Data`.

-5. To index your sensitive data, run the following command in Windows Command Prompt:
+2. To index the sensitive data, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /CreateHash /DataStoreName <DataStoreName> /DataFile <DataFilePath> /HashLocation <HashedFileLocation>`

     Example: `EdmUploadAgent.exe /CreateHash /DataStoreName SampleDataStore /DataFile C:\Edm\Data\SampleDataStore.csv /HashLocation C:\Edm\Hash`

-6. To upload the indexed data, run the following command in Windows Command Prompt:
+3. To upload the indexed data, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /UploadHash /DataStoreName <DataStoreName> /HashFile <HashedSourceFilePath>`

     Example: `EdmUploadAgent.exe /UploadHash /DataStoreName SampleDataStore /HashFile C:\Edm\Hash\SampleDataStore.EdmHash`

-7. To verify your sensitive data has been uploaded, run the following command in Windows Command Prompt:
+4. To verify your sensitive data has been uploaded, run the following command in Windows Command Prompt:

     `EdmUploadAgent.exe /GetDataStore`